- How is endometrial cancer treated?

-Combinations of chemotherapy drugs may help for a time in some women with advanced endometrial cancer.
-The drugs used most often are paclitaxel (Taxol®) doxorubicin (Adriamycin®), and either carboplatin or cisplatin.
+Combinations of chemo drugs may help some women with advanced endometrial cancer for a time.
+The drugs used most often are paclitaxel, doxorubicin, and either carboplatin or cisplatin.
 These drugs are often used together in combination.
-Stage IV carcinosarcoma is often treated with similar chemotherapy.
+Stage IV carcinosarcoma is often treated with similar chemo.
 Cisplatin, ifosfamide, and paclitaxel may also be combined.
 Women with stage IV endometrial cancer should consider taking part in clinical trials of chemotherapy or other new treatments.

 Recurrent endometrial cancer